RomuloDurante/http_framework/README.md

 /* Always start with _http.menu({options}); */
 _http.menu({
   type: 'PUT', // PUT option
-  url: 'your url here', // URL option data:{
+  url: 'your url here', // url option data:{ // data that you replace in database
     title: "Custom post",
     body: "this is a custom post!"
     }